Property Law

 Her practice includes all aspects of commercial real estate including leases, licences, property sales and purchases, development, real estate finance, property aspects of corporate transactions and advisory work.
 Residential experience includes strategic advice to investors regarding the purchase of residential property and re-mortgage transactions.
 A specific recent matter Helen has worked on includes acting for multiple high net worth investors on the purchase of a series of luxury short stay units adjacent to Silverstone race track which are currently under development.

-Catherine Campbell Barnard, Consultant
+Catherine Campbell Barnard, Senior Consultant (£315 & VAT per hour)

 Cath Campbell-Barnard is a real estate lawyer with more than a decade of experience working in private practice at CMS and Speechly Bircham (now Charles Russell Speechlys) and over 5 years of experience managing Farrow & Ball’s growing retail property and intellectual property portfolios.
 Her experience covers all aspects of real estate law, including leases for a wide range of premises, occupation licences (including for co-sharing spaces), freehold and leasehold sales and transfers, property finance, property development, and advising on the property aspects of corporate deals.